KatalogApp/katalog-front-end/README.md

 ​
 **Post-Delete** - As a user I want to be able to see my profile and edit my name.
 ​
-**Note - Create** - As a user I can create a note and relate multiple posts to it.
-​
 **Note-Update** - As a user I can update a note and remove or add new posts associated to it.
 ​
 **Note-Delete** - As a user I want to be able to see my profile and edit my name.
 ​
 ## BACKLOG
-**404** - To personalize the 404 page, the user is offered similar posts as recommended pages rather than a general redirection to home page.
-The posts will be a GET request for posts of the same theme.
-​

 **Log Out** If the page is a configurations page, I will be prompted to save changes before logging out.
 ​
 **Geo Location** User can insert location of the post